How often should you clean your gun? It is a question that is bound to cross the mind of any gun owner.

 Disclosure: Some of the links in this article are affiliate links, where I make a small commission at no extra cost to you.

 Note: If you don't have a great gun cleaning kit, then you should consider picking one up along with cleaner and oil.
+If you just have pistols, you can get by with a smaller dedicated cleaning kit for your Glock, or if you have something like a XDM 9mm.

 In looking at how often to clean a gun, we'll discuss should clean and must clean scenarios.